Beer tastings offer stay-at-home fun

 Sure it’s fun to just crack open a few bottles and offer all present a tiny pour, and if that’s your laid-back approach, who’s to argue with that?
 If you want to up your game as a beer sommelier, read on for tips plucked from the myriad of forums centering on the golden goodness of the grain:

-By now, you know the drill: drink responsibly, never ever drive, and of course, keep in mind all the social distancing guidelines.
-Now is not the time to take a sip from another’s cup.
+By now, you know the drill: Drink responsibly and do not drink and drive.
 Cheers to a cozy night at home or not far from it!

 Subscribe to our Stripes Europe newsletter and receive amazing travel stories, great event info, helpful PCS tips, interesting lifestyle articles and more directly in your inbox!